neondatabase/website/content/docs/manage/branches.md

 A compute endpoint hostname starts with an `ep-` prefix.
 You can also find a compute endpoint hostname on the **Branches** page in the Neon Console.
 See [View branches](#view-branches).
 </Admonition>

-If you want to connect from an application, the **Connection Details** widget on the project **Dashboard** and the [Guides](/docs/guides/guides-intro) section in the documentation provide connection examples for various languages and frameworks.
-For more information about connecting, see [Connect from any application](/docs/connect/connect-from-any-app).
+If you want to connect from an application, the **Connection Details** widget on the project **Dashboard** and the [Frameworks](/docs/get-started-with-neon/frameworks) and [Languages](/docs/get-started-with-neon/languages) sections in the documentation provide various connection examples.

 ## Reset a branch from parent